 Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of the counselor's license or certification.
-Rhodes College has a fully staffed Counseling Center.
-The Student Counseling Center is open from 8:30 - 5:00, Monday through Friday.
+Rhodes College has a fully staffed Student Counseling Center.
+The Student Counseling Center is open from 8:30 a.m. to 5:00 p.m., Monday through Friday.
 To schedule an appointment during regular office hours, walk in, call (901) 843-3128, or email counseling@rhodes.edu to schedule an appointment.
 Appointments are preferred, when possible, but walk-ins are welcome and counselors will see students as soon as possible.
-The Counseling Center is located in the Moore-Moore Building adjacent to the Refectory.
+The Student Counseling Center is located in the Moore-Moore Building adjacent to the Refectory.
 The Student Counseling Center provides short-term individual counseling and group counseling for students who are experiencing problems that are emotionally overwhelming or that are interfering with their capacity to perform to the best of their ability.
 For more information, visit: https://sites.rhodes.edu/counselingcenter